 Honors Perspectives courses recently offered include: September 11 Litigation, U.S. Supreme Court Cases, Torture and American Lawyers, Election Law and Campaign Finance, The Nature of the Judicial Process, Southern Slavery and the Law, The Tea Party and Popular Constitutionalism, and Voice of the Child.

-As in first year, upper level Honors students are also invited to participate in a variety of other academic and social events with faculty and members of the bench and bar.
+Honors students are also invited to participate in a variety of other academic and social events with faculty and members of the bench and bar.

 Upon graduation and successful completion of the Honors Program, students receive an Honors certificate and enjoy a special graduation reception in their honor.
 A note of completion is also placed on their law school transcript.